The unique guitars, amplifiers, effect units, keyboards and studio equipment of Frank Zappa

 Legal

-Book Introduction:
+Introduction:

 Frank Zappa was an unremitting innovator and experimenter, and was forever looking at ways to exploit the latest advances in musical instruments, amplification, effects units and sound recording.
 His working life coincided with the explosion in the development of music technology that started in the 1960s, and continued throughout the following three decades.
-Consequently he ended up using a unique and fascinating range of guitars and other music equipment during his career.
-Furthermore many of his guitars and musical appliances were specially modified and customised (or ‘tweezed’ as he put it), and often used in ways for which they hadn’t been designed.
+Consequently, he ended up using a unique and fascinating range of guitars and other musical equipment during his career.
+Without such inventions as the Marshall amplifier, the Gibson SG, the wah-wah pedal and the Synclavier, FZ’s ‘air sculptures’, as his music has been described, would have had a significantly different shape and texture.
+Furthermore many of his guitars and musical appliances were specially modified and customised (or ‘tweezed’ as he put it), and often used in ways for which they had never been designed.

-I’ve steered clear of topics such as ‘how to play guitar like Frank Zappa’, ‘which Zappa band was the best’ or ‘the real meaning behind the lyrics of Billy the Mountain’.
+This book may particularly appeal to electric guitarists; but other musicians, and general fans and students of FZ’s work, should also find some interest here.
+As well as looking at the equipment itself, it also introduces some of the pioneering inventors, engineers and entrepreneurs without whom the products would not exist.
+I have steered clear of topics such as ‘how to play guitar like Frank Zappa’, ‘which Zappa band was the best’ or ‘the real meaning behind the lyrics of Billy the Mountain’.
 If you have not already formed your own opinions on these and similar subjects, there are more than enough books and other sources that cover such matters.
 I have not attempted to dissect or analyse the music itself, but wherever possible I have indicated particular recordings that feature the specific instrument or item under discussion.
+I have included a glossary of technical terms for those readers who might need it.

-‘Zappa’s Gear’ is about music hardware, how it was made, and how it was used, by one of the most innovative and creative musicians and composers that the 20th century ever produced.
+‘Zappa’s Gear’ is about music hardware, how it was made, and how it was used by one of the most innovative and creative musicians and composers that the 20th century ever produced.
 It is a book for those of you who, like me, find this kind of stuff interesting.

-Mick Ekers – Leigh-on-Sea, Essex, England - 2011
+Mick Ekers – Leigh-on-Sea, Essex, England - 2013